The best affordable luxury riads in Marrakech

 Unique feature: sleeping surrounded by Moroccan artefacts in utter luxury

 Riad Camillia is a vast luxury riad in Marrakech, with an abundance of space which is really unusual to find in the medina.
 We absolutely love starting off our Morocco trips with a stay at Riad Camilia.
 The suites are plush and relaxing, the service is impeccable, and to eat up on the roof terrace under the twinkling stars is one of those experiences that make you feel like you’re finally on holiday.
+There are several plunge pools so there’s always a private space to hide away for the afternoon.

 Best for: friendly welcoming staff making you feel like part of the family